thatguyshzr/interview_questions/README.md

 13) How to fix overfitting?

+14) Ways to detect outliers?

+15) What is gradient descent?

 ----------------------------------
 ## Deep Learning
-2) What is the last layer of a yolo model?
+1) What is the last layer of a yolo model?
 - For any neural network, the last layer will be a dense layer with number of nodes = number of classes to detect.

+2) Yolo structure.

+3) What is CNN (convolution neural network)?
+CNN architecture.

+4) What are anchor points in yolo?

+5) Does yolo structure has maxpooling?

+6) How to augment images?

+7) What are better ways to label augmented data?

+8) What are checkpoints in tensorflow yolo?

+9) Can shapley be used for DNN?

+10) What are epochs?
+How to decide number of epochs?

+11) What is the structure of LSTM?

+12) In LSTM, what is gradient clipping and gradient explosion?

+13) What are the concepts of GenAI?